 What Is Required To Get My Pets Prescription?

 It is important to understand that it is a state and federal law that all prescription medications require a current doctor-patient relationship.
-This means that the doctor has an understanding of the patients medical history, their current medical status, and their medical needs based on communication with the patient and patient advocate (ie. pet owner) and a current physical exam in which the doctor has physically examined the patient within the previous year.
+This means that the doctor has an understanding of the patient’s medical history, current medical status, and medical needs based on communication with the patient and patient advocate (i.e., pet owner) and a current physical exam in which the doctor has physically examined the patient within the previous year.

-This statute is intended to ensure the safety of the patient and to help the doctor develop an appropriate medical plan based on accurate and current exam findings.
-Prescribing medications carries a great amount of responsibility on the part of the doctor.
-Not seeing the patient on a regular basis (minimum of once per year) could result in improper dosing due to weight changes, incorrect medications from changing or new medical problems, or life-threatening complications from drug interactions or patient allergic reactions if the doctor is unaware of the patients current medications and previous allergies.
+This statute is intended to ensure the patient’s safety and help the doctor develop an appropriate medical plan based on accurate and current exam findings.
+Prescribing medications carries a tremendous amount of responsibility on the part of the doctor.
+Not seeing the patient on a regular basis (minimum of once per year) could result in improper dosing due to weight changes, incorrect medications from changing or new medical problems, or life-threatening complications from drug interactions or patient allergic reactions if the doctor is unaware of the patient’s current medications and previous allergies.

-For cats and dogs, it is a known fact that they age an average of seven times faster than we do, so it is even more important to examine them at least once a year, which can be compared to us receiving a physical exam only once every 7 years.
-And as any pet owner knows, a lot can change in a short amount of time both for us and for our beloved pets.
+It is a known fact that cats and dogs age an average of seven times faster than we do, so it is even more important to examine them at least once a year, which can be compared to us receiving a physical exam only once every seven years.
+And as any pet owner knows, a lot can change in a short amount of time, both for us and for our beloved pets.

 As our pets approach their senior years, they tend to have increased medical issues and problems.
 Therefore, we recommend beginning a bi-annual exam routine (one per six months) to aid in the early detection, prevention, and treatment of medical issues/concerns for our senior companions.
 Even simple, inexpensive recommendations, medications, and supplements can greatly benefit your pet’s quality of life and can drastically increase longevity.